-- 1) Color the right side of this sheet. - 2) Cover the entire backside with glue - 3) Lay the tube on the backside of the paper (on this end of the paper) - 4) Roll so that paper sticks to the tube - 5) Consider securing the seam with clear tape - 6) Push the tube into the bottom of the cup - 7) Now see what new adventures you can see through your spyglass icture book by Lisa Robinson & illustrated by Eda Kaban (Two Lions
+- 1) Color the right side of this sheet. - 2) Cover the entire backside with glue. - 3) Lay the tube on the backside of the paper (on this end of the paper). - 4) Roll so that paper sticks to the tube. - 5) Consider securing the seam with clear tape. - 6) Push the tube into the bottom of the cup. - 7) Now you're ready to look through your spyglass for new adventures icture book by Lisa Robinson & illustrated by Eda Kaban (Two Lion: